How to Be A Master in Photoshop Pen Tool

 Adjust the segment

-09. How To Add New Points to a Path
+03. How To Add New Points to a Path

 The ‘Add Anchor Point Tool’, accessible by clicking and holding on to the Pen Tool in the Toolbar, will add extra points along the path.
 With the Add Anchor Point Tool selected, hover over the path and click to create a new point.
+Once you have set the new point, you can change the location of the point or its handles using the Direct Selection tool.

 Join the path in Photoshop

-11. How To Remove Points from a Path
+04. How To Remove Points from a Path

+The ‘Delete Anchor Point Tool’, also accessible by clicking and holding on to the Pen Tool in the Toolbar, removes existing points from the path.
 If you select the delete anchor point tool, switch over an existing point until the tool is visible and click.
 The point is gone, and the surrounding track segments are joined into one segment.

 Clipping Path Photoshop

-12. How To Use the Convert Point Tool
+01. Convert Point Tool

 The ‘Convert Point Tool’, accessed by clicking and holding the Pen Tool, allows you to manipulate exit point handles in the same way that you manipulate handles using the Direct Selection Tool.
+However, contrary to the Direct Selection Tool, the Convert Point Tool does not allow you to move existing anchor points.

+Because the path segments adjacent to the point convert from straight lines to curved lines when you click on a point with the Convert Point Tool and vice versa.
 When you click on a point with the Convert Point Tool, the handles disappear and the anchor point becomes an angle.
 If the anchor points around have handles, these handles will still affect the curve of the adjacent track segments.

 Anchor Point selection